 As we mentioned earlier, raters are regularly reviewed to see who meets the requirements of the Preferred Agent Program.

 Note: Sending them emails might be the quickest way to NOT get into the program.
 It is not recommended to email them about your status in the program.

 Only if you have met the program’s requirements will you hear from the project’s Quality Team.
 If you don’t hear from them, then it may mean that you need to step up your quality or performance, or there just may be too many candidates and not enough room to fill them all.
 We do believe it might be the opposite since requirements are so high for the program.

 The most important thing to focus on is quality review scores for all task types.
-Having high scores in this area will get you looked at for eligibility for the Preferred Agent Program.
+Having high scores in this area will get you looked at for eligibility for the Preferred Raters Program.
 But it’s not all as there are several other additional criteria used to determine an agent’s final acceptance into the program and we’ll go over all the things they use to select someone.

 Primary Selection Criteria

 The very first thing to point out is only agents who have worked on the Yukon project for at least one year are eligible.

 And agent needs to complete enough of the following tasks to receive the minimum Quality Review feedback: